Coach vs. consultant

 Whatever you call it, there is no doubt that having a trusted adviser, one that calls BS when it needs calling, is one of the most valuable assets an entrepreneur can obtain.

-While I am on the subject this might be a good place to invite you to join my live Discovery call and learn about the opportunity to become a Duct Tape Marketing coach.
-The call is today (4/30) at 2pm CDT – Enroll here to join me
+While I am on the subject this might be a good place to invite you to join my live Discovery call and learn about the opportunity to become a member of the Duct Tape Marketing Consultant Network.
+You can find all the details here.

 So, what’s your definition of coach of a consultant – or do we do a disservice to both trying to label and define the practice?

 Order your copy of